hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-4-symbols-and-variables.rst

 Lesson 2-4 - Symbols And Variables
 ==================================

-**Prerequesite:** This lesson presumes you know how to invoke eLisp expression as shown in Lesson 2-1.
+**Prerequisite:** This lesson presumes you know how to invoke eLisp expression as shown in Lesson 2-1.

 ----------------
 Symbols Overview